Inside: How to Help Your Toddler Transition Well From One Activity to the Next without Tantrums

-If we honor where they are in that moment “you wish you could stay”
+2. Honor where they are in that moment (“you wish you could stay”)

-If we acknowledge honestly we have different plans “Hey, this is not what you want to do.”
+3. Acknowledge honestly that you have different plans (“Hey, this is not what you want to do.”)

-If we manage to find a reasonable choice that moves everyone towards a common goal ”I can help you park the trike or you can do it alone.”
+4. Cooperate by finding a reasonable choice that moves everyone towards a common goal ( “I can help you park the trike or you can do it alone.”)

 Peace & Be Well,

 Latest posts by Ariadne Brill ( see all)

 - The Discipline Approach That Helps Babies and Toddlers Thrive - September 12, 2021